The molasses-spiked flavor and wonderful texture of these old fashioned Baked Beans from Scratch is a real treat. A great potluck choice!

 Instructions

-Overnight Soak Method:
+Overnight Soak Method

 - Rinse and pick through beans removing any small pebbles or debris.
-Transfer beans to a large pot and pour in enough water to cover by about 2″.
+Transfer beans to a large pot and pour in enough water to cover by about 2-inches.
 Cover the pot and let the beans soak overnight.

 - The next day, drain the beans and cover with the same amount of fresh water.
 Bring to a boil, then reduce heat to low, cover the pot, and let simmer for 1 hour.
 Drain beans, reserving liquid.

-Quick Soak Method:
+Quick Soak Method

-To Cook The Soaked Beans:
+To Cook The Soaked Beans

-- In a large oven safe pot, Dutch oven or baking dish, combine soaked beans, 1 cup cooking liquid, onion, ketchup, brown sugar, molasses, salt, mustard, pepper, bay leaf, and bacon (only add bacon if not using ham bone).
+- In a large oven safe pot, Dutch oven or baking dish, combine the soaked beans, 1 cup cooking liquid, onion, ketchup, brown sugar, molasses, mustard, apple cider vinegar, salt, pepper, bay leaf, and bacon (only add bacon if not using ham bone).
 Mix well.
 If using ham bone, tuck it into the beans.
-Cover and bake at 300 degrees for 4-1/2 to 5 hours or until beans are very tender and sauce has thickened to desired consistency.
-Stir occasionally and add more of the reserved cooking liquid if needed during cooking time.
+Cover and bake for 4 ½ to 5 hours or until the beans are very tender and sauce has thickened to desired consistency.
+Stir occasionally and add more of the reserved cooking liquid if needed during the cooking time.

 Nutrition